-Applications are made up of business logic, interaction with other systems, user interfaces, and data.
+Applications are made up of business logic, interaction with other systems, user interfaces . . . and data.
 Most data manipulated by our Java applications have to be stored in databases, retrieved, and analyzed.
-In this course, you will learn the principle of object-relational mapping (ORM) and how to use Java Persistence API (JPA) to map your Java objects into relational databases.
+In this course, Java Persistence API 2.2, you will learn the principle of object-relational mapping (ORM) and use Java Persistence API (JPA) to map your Java objects into relational databases.

 Course Overview Hi everyone.
 My name is Antonio Goncalves.
-Welcome to my course Java Persistence API 2.
-1. I am an independent developer, a book author, and a recognized Java Champion.
-I also like to speak at international conferences about my favorite topic, Java EE.
-So, if you know Java EE or Spring and you've been asked to map objects to a relational database and query them, this course is for you.
-In this course, you will learn Java Persistence API, one of the most used Java EE specifications.
-Some of the major topics that I will cover include understanding JPA and its advantages over pure JDBC, managing entities with CRUD operations.
-That's one of the beauties with JPA, a single line of code, and you can insert, find, update, or delete an object.
-Mapping simple entities, as well as relationships or inheritance.
-Querying entities with the powerful Java Persistence query language.
-I will also cover some more advanced features such as entity lifecycle, callbacks, and listeners.
-Finally, you will put all these pieces together so you can bring JPA to your Java EE or Spring project.
-By the end of this course, you'll have a very good understanding of the possibilities brought by JPA.
+Welcome to my course, Java Persistence API 2.2.
+I am an independent developer, a book author, and a recognized Java Champion.
+I also like to speak at international conferences about my favorite topics, Java EE and microservices.
+So you know Java EE or Spring, and you've been asked to map objects to a relational database and query them.
+This course is for you.
+In this course, you will learn Java Persistence API, one of the most used Java EE specification.
+Some of the major topics that I will cover include understanding JPA and its advantages over pure JDBC; managing entities with CRUD operations, that's one of the beauties with JPA, a single line of code that you can insert, find, update, or delete an object; mapping simple entities, as well as relationships or inheritance; querying entities with the powerful Java Persistence Query Language; I will also cover some more advanced features such as Entity Lifecycle, callbacks, and listeners; finally, you will put all of these pieces together so you can bring JPA to your Java EE or Spring project.
+By the end of this course, you will have a very good understanding of the possibilities brought by JPA.
 Before beginning the course, you should be familiar with the Java programming language, as well as relational databases.
-This course will guide you through all of the major points covered by JPA.
-I hope you will join me on this journey to learn object relational mapping with the Java Persistence API 2.
-1 course at Pluralsight.
+This course will guide you through all the major points covered by JPA.
+I hope you'll join me on this journey to learn object relational mapping with the Java Persistence API 2.2 course at Pluralsight.